timballada/timballada/README.md

 # <a href="https://linkedin.com/in/timballada">Tim Ballada</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm deeply passionate about cybersecurity and love implementing hands-on projects to continue to hone my skills and learn new concepts.
-Whether it's vulnerability management, threat detection, or exploring offensive cybersecurity techniques, these projects allow me to engage with the ever-evolving cybersecurity landscape.
+I'm deeply passionate about IT and love implementing hands-on projects to continue to hone my skills and learn new concepts.
+Whether it's vulnerability management, web development, or exploring offensive cybersecurity techniques, these projects allow me to engage with the ever-evolving cybersecurity landscape.
 Feel free to check them out and see how I've worked to strengthen security operations and processes!

 ## 👨‍💻 Web Development/Security Projects
 - **[Arcade Style Snake Game ](https://github.com/timballada/retro-snake-game)**